aswinmohanme/blog/priv/content/posts/2022/04-20-math-is-simulation.md

 %{
   title: "Math is a Simulation of Reality",
-  tags: ~w(liveview phoenix flyio),
+  tags: ~w(math),
-  description: "I used Phoenix LiveView in Production for my last startup IndiePaper.
-This blog post outlines why I used LiveView, issues I came across, the good parts and gotchas to look out for.", }
+  description: "Math is reality, but simulated with symbols on paper.
+It's a low level language for the physical world, it's representation and manipulation.", }
 ---